Elsa Widding: Commentary and views

 Widding gained some public prominence in Sweden in 2009 for opposing Vattenfall's buyout of Dutch energy company Nuon (now known as Vattenfall Nederland).
 Widding argued that Vattenfall would see a financial loss following the takeover and wrote to Vattenfall's then CFO Dag Andresen warning about the deal and stated that, in order to meet its return requirements, Vattenfall should pay a maximum of 70 billion kronor.
 After the deal, Vattenfall was forced to heavily write down the value of Nuon, which drastically worsened Vattenfall's finances.
 Vattenfall former CEO Lars Westerberg later testified that Widding had been right in her prediction.
+For her views, she was 2015 named "Sweden's rowdiest woman" by Passion for Business magazine.

-In 2015, she wrote in an article for Svenska Dagbladet criticizing Vattenfall's involvement in winding down coal power in Germany, which she stated was too short-term.
+In 2015, she wrote in an article for Svenska Dagbladet criticising Vattenfall's involvement in winding down coal power in Germany, which she stated was too short-term.
 She argued Sweden should "put on the leader's jersey and instead of shirking responsibility and just selling the coal power plants, find a way to speed up the conversion of these so that they can run them fossil-free within a reasonable time."
 In 2019, she campaigned against Sweden's proposal to close down some of its nuclear power plants in favour of wind energy.

 During her career, Widding began sharing her commentary regarding energy and climate change on her personal YouTube channel and on articles for the Klimatrealistern blogsite, the latter of which has been described as expressing climate change scepticism.
 Widding has stated that she is not a climate change denier and supports increased use of renewable energy and environmental protection, but has claimed climate change activism has promoted alarmist messages presented by the media that Widding claims are highly misleading to both decision-makers and the public.
-For her views, she was named "Sweden's rowdiest woman" by Passion For Business magazine.